ElmerCSC/elmerfem/elmerice/Solvers/Documentation/Scattered2DDataInterpolator.md

 !!
 Bounding Box
  !
-If this parameter is set only the data points that are ! within Max/Min mesh corrdinates + the real Value
+If this parameter is set only the data points that are ! within Max/Min mesh coordinates + the real Value
  ! are used.
 It an be useful in parallel if all the data are stored in one file Bounding Box dx = Real 1.0e3